We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Brush after drinking.
-Brushing after drinking coffee, tea, and alcohol will help prevent staining.
+Brushing shortly after drinking coffee, tea, and alcohol will help prevent staining.

 - Stop using tobacco products.
 Quitting smoking or chewing tobacco is the best thing you can do for yourself and your tongue.
-If you can’t quit, brush your teeth and tongue after every time you use tobacco or about every two hours.
+If you’re not ready to quit, brush your teeth and tongue after every time you use tobacco or about every 2 hours.

 - Floss before bed.
 Flossing your teeth at least once per day will prevent food debris and plaque from building up in your mouth.

 - Schedule a cleaning.
 Getting a cleaning at your dentist’s office will help you maintain good oral health.

 - Drink plenty of water.
 This will help keep your mouth hydrated, which allows you to swallow dead skin cells.
 Not sure how much you should be drinking?
 Find out.

 - Chew gum.
 Chewing a sugar-free gum, or a gum designed for people with dry mouth, will help you produce more saliva to wash down dead skin cells.
 As you chew, the gum also helps dislodge trapped skin cells.

 - Eat a balanced diet.
 A diet full of fruits, vegetables, lean proteins, and whole grains will help you maintain a healthy balance of bacteria in your mouth.

 Having a black tongue is harmless and temporary.
 With a few lifestyle changes, you should see quick improvement.